 The tracking status also allows you access to the route that's being traversed.
 Using the current maneuver index, you can find the current maneuver from the route's list of directions.

 To give instructions to the user as they are approaching a maneuver, you can handle the new voice guidance event.
 Voice guidance notifications are generated at the time they are needed while traveling the route.
-You can use the text provided by the voice guidance to play the instruction using an available text-to-speech engine, or update driving instructions text in the UI.
+You can use the text provided by the voice guidance to play the instruction (using an available text-to-speech engine), or to update driving instructions text in the UI.

 The current speed, distance to the next maneuver, and the time required to enunciate an instruction are all considered when generating text for voice guidance.
 The driving directions text from the route and the distance to the maneuver can be used in the guidance, such as "in 300 meters, turn right on VENICE BLVD".
 Voice guidance text can be categorized as one of the following types of notifications:

 - Long — Occurring immediately after a maneuver starts to describe the next one, it is formatted using the full directions text.
 "Go straight along Main Street, and in one mile turn right on First Street", for example.

 - Moderate — Occurring 20 to 30 seconds before the maneuver, it is formatted using a parsed down form of the direction text.
 "In half a mile, turn right on First Street", for example.